Sluicing: Basic examples

-Jason Merchant (2001) states that these and other examples of sluicing can be organized into four categories of sluicing constructions.
+Merchant states that these and other examples of sluicing can be organized into four categories of sluicing constructions.
 These types include sluices with adjunct wh-phrases, sluices with overt correlates, sluices with implicit arguments and contrast sluices.
 The first type refers to when the wh-phrase does not have an elided copy of the antecedent but is an adjunct.
-The following example from Ali Algryani (2019) shows this:

-Zayd rāḥ, lakǝn ma-adri mita /wein.

-Zayd left.3MS but NEG-know.1S when/where

-‘Zayd left, but I don’t know when/where.’

 The second type refers to a correlate in the antecedent clause that is indefinite.
 This is shown in the above example about someone eating the soup, with ‘someone’ being the indefinite correlate of ‘who’.
 The third type of sluicing construction refers to when the wh-word is not referring to a term in the antecedent but is referring to an object that corresponds to the preceding verb.
-The following example from Algryani (2019) shows this:

-Fatema təqra, lakǝn ma-ʕaraf eiš.

-Fatema read.3FS but NEG-know.1S what

-‘Fatema is reading, but I don’t know what.’

 The final type of sluicing construction occurs when the elided material correspondent contrasts that of what is in the antecedent.
-The following example from Algryani (2019) shows this:

-Zayd ʕand-ah walad, lakǝn ma-adri kam bent.

-Zayd has.3MS son but NEG-know.1S how many daughter

-‘Zayd has a son, but I don’t know how many daughters.’

 Theoretical approaches to sluicing

 There are two theoretical approaches that have been proposed for how sluicing occurs in languages.
-Ross (1969) is the first examination of sluicing; he argued that sluicing involves regular wh-fronting followed by deletion of the sister constituent of the wh-phrase.
-This analysis has been expanded in greater detail in Merchant (2001), the most comprehensive treatise on sluicing to date.
-A second kind of analysis is represented by Ginzburg and Sag (2000) and Culicover and Jackendoff (2005), both of which present nonstructural analyses of ellipsis, and do not posit unpronounced elliptical material.
+John R. Ross is the first examination of sluicing; he argued that sluicing involves regular wh-fronting followed by deletion of the sister constituent of the wh-phrase.
+This analysis has been expanded in greater detail by Jason Merchant, the most comprehensive treatise on sluicing to date.
+A second kind of analysis presents nonstructural analyses of ellipsis and does not posit unpronounced elliptical material.
 Yet another account of sluicing builds on the catena unit; the elided material is a catena.